-Back in 1982, I introduced Kefirkraut to the folks of South Australia as a cottage industry.
-The culture food-product was labeled Salt-less Sauerkraut.
-This unique cultured-food was wholesaled to selected healthfood outlets including speciality Continental deli's.
+In early 1982, I introduced Kefirkraut to the folks of Adelaide, South Australia through a small cottage industry.
+The culture food-product was labelled Salt-less Sauerkraut and wholesaled to healthfood outlets including speciality Continental deli's.
 At the time, this cultured-superfood was way ahead of its time, and quickly gained a lot of popularity among our local community.
-Explained here is the very recipe for this wonderful culture-vegetable product, developed and immensely enjoyed by yours truly. .
+Explained here is the recipe for this wonderful culture-vegetable product, developed and immensely enjoyed by yours truly. .

-Kefirkraut is similar too, but superior to traditional sauerkraut, I feel, and so do the many individuals who have testified to this.
-The reason being that sauerkraut is traditionally prepared by the fermentation of fresh, shredded cabbage including seed spices, with the addition of 2% to 3% salt.
+Kefirkraut is similar to, but superior to traditional sauerkraut, I feel, and so do the many individuals who have testified to this.
+The reason being that sauerkraut is traditionally prepared by the fermentation of fresh, shredded cabbage with the addition of 2% to 3% salt.
 In this case, common sauerkraut normally takes between 3 to 6 weeks to culture, because salt heavilly retards the fermentation process.

 On the opposite side of the chopping board however, kefirkraut is cultured with the addition of kefir grains incorporated as a starter-enhancer.
 This permits the culture-process to proceed much more rapidly and efficiently in comparison, and without the use of any salt, or, a small percentage of salt just for taste [or to extend shelf life] may be used, if desired.
 The culture-product can be tailor-cultured to suit personal preference of the Kefirkraut-Master.
-Incorporating kefir grains influences a more rapid fermentation and as a result produces culture-vegetables with optimal nutritional value, for oxidation of nutrients is minimised.
-I would not be surprised if like many kefir recipes, kefirkraut may too produce the powerful antioxidant common to milk kefir, soy kefir and rice milk kefir, as research has shown.
+Since incorporating kefir grains influences a more rapid fermentation this produces culture-vegetables with optimal nutritional value, for oxidation of nutrients is minimised.
+I would not be surprised if similar to many kefir recipes, kefirkraut may too produce the powerful antioxidant common to milk kefir, soy milk-kefir and rice milk kefir, as research has shown.
 Previouse scientific research has shown that kefir ferments used on vegetable over time, reduces nitrate and nitrite levels, which is a very good thing.
-My recipe explained here would make an interesting area for further research.
+My recipe explained here would make an interesting area for further research, nontheless.